Project Governance: Pillars, Roles, Principles, and Components

 • Approving the project management plan,

-The project management office (PMO) is a team or department that makes sure the project governance framework is implemented properly.
+The project management office (PMO) is a team or department that makes sure the project governance framework is properly implemented.

-The PMO sets standards for project management in an organization to ensure that all processes, operations, and deliverables are managed appropriately.
+The PMO sets standards for project management in an organization to ensure that they manage all processes, operations, and deliverables appropriately.

 Large organizations typically undertake more projects.
+According to the latest project management statistics, this is the #1 challenge for project success.
 Consequently, they have a greater need for project support provided by PMOs.

-In smaller companies, it is the project manager who performs this function.
+In smaller companies, the project manager performs this function.

-This role includes taking care of various project activities in accordance with the objectives set by project sponsors, the steering committee, and the PMO.
+The project manager’s role includes taking care of various project activities according to the objectives set by project sponsors, the steering committee, and the PMO.

-If there is a need for clarification regarding decision-making, the project manager refers to the project sponsor for an explanation.
+If there’s a need for clarification regarding decision-making, the project manager refers to the project sponsor for an explanation.

 💡 Plaky Pro Tip

-Learn more about the project manager role in the following texts:
+Learn more about the project manager role in the following articles:

 1. Governance models,